urbanindo/yii2-core-widgets/README.md

-# yii2-core-widgets
+# Yii2 Core Widget extensions.
-Basic extension of Yii2 core widget.
+This extension containts collection of extended functionalities of Yii2 core widget.